iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#107] What just happened....md

 **CHanatsuka**<br>
 MEME: <br>
 THOUGHT YOU ARE SENTENCED TO LIFE IN JAIL<br>
-YOUR EX-BOSS SENDS SOMEONE TO BUST YOU OUT
+YOUR EX\-BOSS SENDS SOMEONE TO BUST YOU OUT

 ![q0701.png](./attachments/q0701.png)
 ## Replies